phR0ze/cyberlinux/docs/networking/README.md

 [systemd-resolved and VPNs](https://systemd.io/RESOLVED-VPNS/)
 There are two flavors of domains attached to a network interface: `routing domains` and `search domains`.
 They both specify that a given domain and any subdomains are appropriate for that interface.
-Search domains have the additional function that single-label names are suffixed with taht search domain before being resolved e.g. `server` would resolve to `server.example.com` for the search domain of `example.com`.
+Search domains have the additional function that single-label names are suffixed with that search domain before being resolved e.g. `server` would resolve to `server.example.com` for the search domain of `example.com`.
 In ***systemd-resolved*** config files, routing domains are prefixed with the tilda `~` character.